 About the wine:

-On the nose, the fruit is abundant and lustrous, yet it retains Bandol’s characteristic acidity and leathery notes.
-A magnificent, undulating power, with the fruit filling every space without a hint of sweetness.
-Cedar dust, cut cigars, blackberries, and a wild blend of dried Mediterranean herbs linger into a long, muscular finish, rooted in licorice.
-It is impressive today, but I would set it aside for several years or more.
+On the nose, the fruit is abundant and lustrous, yet it is not without the acidity typical of Bandol and hints of leather.
+A magnificent, undulating power, with the fruit filling every space without the slightest hint of sweetness.
+Cedar dust, cut cigars, blackberries, and a wild blend of dried Mediterranean herbs carry through to a long, robust finish, rooted in licorice.
+It’s impressive now, but I’d set it aside for several years or more.

 James Suckling